liquity/bold/README.md

 - **Liquidation mechanisms**.
 Liquidated Troves are still offset against the BOLD in the SP and redistribution to active Troves in the branch if/when the SP deposits are insufficient (though the liquidation penalty applied to the borrower is reduced).

--**Similar smart contract architecture**.
+- **Similar smart contract architecture**.
 At branch level the system architecture closely resembles that of v1 - the `TroveManager`, `BorrowerOperations` and `StabilityPool` contracts contain most system logic and direct the flows of BOLD and collateral.

-- **Similar smart contract architecture** (at branch level).

 - **Stability Pool algorithm**.
 Same arithmetic and logic is used for tracking deposits, collateral gains and BOLD yield gains over time as liquidations deplete the pool.